gdlc/BGLR-R/README.md

    install_git('https://github.com/gdlc/BGLR/')                       #3# install BGLR from GitHub
 ```

-*Note*: when trying to install from github on a mac I got the following error message
+*Note*: when trying to install from github on a mac you may get the following error message

 ```
 ld: library not found for -lgfortran
 ```

-I was able to fix it by following the following [advise](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).
+This can be fixed it by following the following [advise](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).